Six Years, Two Suitcases, and Twelve Lessons from a Life on the Road

 1. Home is not a place—it’s wherever we are, here and now.

 2. Trust life.
-Make plans, yes—but also let go of the oars and let Intuition/Flow be your guide.
+Make plans, of course!
+(We were very planful.)
+But also let go of the oars and let Intuition/Flow be your guide.

 3. The world is kind.
 Wonderful people are everywhere.